GRCDEV/ArduSim/help/deployment.md

     UAVPROTOCOL="some protocol"
     UAVSPEED=2.5

 This service allows us to execute the application and, at the same time, shows and stores the standard output in a file.
-It waits the network to be configured and runs ArduSim with the protocol *UAVPROTOCOL*, and with a maximum speed of 2.5 m/s for the multicopter.
+It waits the network to be configured and runs ArduSim with the protocol *UAVPROTOCOL*, and with a maximum speed of 2.5 m/s for the multicopter (modify it at will).

 To store the output of ArduSim to a file, we also need to specify the target file to the system log service.
 Create the file */etc/rsyslog.d/ardusim.conf* with the following content: